Airblue17/TableauVisualizations/README.md

 # TableauVisualizations
-Visualizations I practiced with while learning to work with Tableau
+Visualizations I created with while learning to work with Tableau